1. Home

 Cannabis

-To find out more about the risks of using cannabis during pregnancy, read the Risks during pregnancy and while breastfeeding This hyperlink will open in a new window. section on the Regulation of cannabis in Québec site.
+To find out more about the risks of using cannabis during breastfeeding, read the Risks during pregnancy and while breastfeeding section of the page Health risks of cannabis use.

-It is recommended not to use alcohol or drugs during pregnancy.
+Therefore, it is recommended not to use drugs while breastfeeding.

 Help and resources